Now accepting 2021 LCEEQ Annual Conference Workshop Proposals

 The LCEEQ Annual Conference is a hallmark professional development activity in the English-speaking Educational Community in Québec.
 Attendance in the last several years has exceeded seven hundred educators from all corners of the province.

 The Impact of Covid-19 is definitely being felt as we prepare for this important annual event.
 Conferences all over the globe have been cancelled or versions of what was originally designed are being offered in a virtual format.
-LCEEQ is no different at this time We wish that we had a crystal ball that would let us know what the government and health officials will permit come February 2021.
-Regardless, we must continue to develop a three-pronged plan.
+LCEEQ is no different at this time, and has recently made the the decision to offer a virtual Conference in February 2021.

 You have a great deal to offer educators across the province – this is the time for action.
 You are strongly encouraged to submit a presentation proposal.
 Join an exciting team of invited speakers including: